-This weekend, vintage vehicles and their very proud owners will be gearing up for the event of the year: the Moffat Classic Car Rally (29-30 June).
+Vintage vehicles and their very proud owners will be gearing up for the return of the Moffat Classic Car Rally.

 What’s so special about the Moffat Classic Car Rally?